Observability

 • List services.

-To use the plugin you’ll need to add the binary to your Grafana instance by following the installation instructions.
+To use the plugin, you need to add the binary to your Grafana instance by following the installation instructions.

 Dashboards

-This dashboard lets you investigate the status of a single dataplane in the mesh.
-In order to see those metrics, you need to create MeshMetric policy first.
+• Kuma Dataplane: Investigate the status of a single data plane in the mesh.
+To see these metrics, you need to create a MeshMetric policy first.

-This dashboard lets you investigate the aggregated statistics of a single mesh.
-It provides a topology view of your service traffic dependencies (Service Map) and includes information such as number of requests and error rates.
+• Kuma Mesh: Investigate the aggregated statistics of a single mesh.
+It provides a topology view of your service traffic dependencies (Service Map) and includes information such as the number of requests and error rates.

-This dashboard lets you investigate aggregated statistics from dataplanes of specified source services to dataplanes of specified destination service.
+• Kuma Service to Service: Investigate aggregated statistics from data planes of specified source services to data planes of specified destination services.

 The recommended way to use Datadog is with its agent.